-“In a free enterprise the community is not just another stakeholder in business
+“In a free enterprise the society is not just another stakeholder in business

 but in fact the very purpose of its existence.”
 (Jamsetji Tata)

-In the Prosperity Model there are three stakeholders: the organization to be accommodated (including its shareholders, financiers, customers, etc.), the employee and the general interest of the community.
+In the Prosperity Model, there are three main stakeholders: the organisation to be accommodated (including its shareholders, financiers, customers, etc.), the employee and the general interest of society.

 See also the Dutch articles ‘Hoe draagt huisvesting bij aan Profit en Prosperity’ and ‘Het optimum uit de huisvesting halen of uit het potentieel van de medewerkers?’.